franko/gsl-shell/doc/source/graphics.rst

    w = window()
    w:attach(p, '') -- attach the plot "p" to the default slot of "w"

-In this code snipper you can see the method :func:`attach` at work.
+In this code snipper you can see the method :meth:`~Window.attach` at work.
 It is a method of the :class:`Window` used to tie a particular plot to a window.
 At this point you may wonder what is the second argument for.
 It is something which is not very useful for simple windows but it becomes important when the window is "subdivided" into subwindows.

 Let as see this at work with a second example::